Shopify/hydrogen-v1/packages/hydrogen/src/foundation/useQuery/README.md

 The `useQuery` hook executes an asynchronous operation like `fetch` in a way that supports [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).
 It's based on [react-query](https://react-query.tanstack.com/reference/useQuery).
 You can use this hook to call any third-party APIs from a server component.

+> Note:
+> If you're making a simple fetch call on the server, then we recommend using the [`fetchSync`](/api/hydrogen/hooks/global/fetchsync) hook instead.

 ## Example code

 ```tsx